What is Diaphoresis? Causes & Treatments

 Causes of diaphoresis may include, but are not limited to diabetes, hyperthyroidism, heart attacks, cancer, anaphylaxis, withdrawal, and side effects of certain medications.

 Excessive sweating can be an early sign of diabetes.
-It can also be a symptom of hyperthyroidism, the medical condition in which your thyroid makes too much of the hormone called thyroxine.
+It can also be a symptom of hyperthyroidism, a medical condition in which your thyroid makes too much of the hormone called thyroxine.
 Some forms of cancer can cause you to profusely sweat all over.

 Having a severe allergic reaction can cause you to experience anaphylaxis, which can trigger excessive sweating.
 Going through withdrawals from alcohol or drugs may cause you to sweat too much.
 Some medications may cause diaphoresis as a side effect.